 There are many products available for purchase on the internet that claim to reduce your electrical usage.
 Before you purchase anything, please be sure to research the claims of the energy saving product.
 The most common so-called energy saving device would address the power factor in your home.
 SWCE’s single phase rate only bills member for the kilowatt hours used or the real power.
 Power factor correction devices improved the reactive component of power, (VARs), which does next to nothing to change the amount of energy you are billed on each month.

 Looking to update your home and lower your electric bill at the same time?
-SWCE offers rebate incentives to members installing certain Energy Star appliances,
+SWCE offers rebate incentives to members installing certain Energy Star appliances.
+Click here to learn more about maximizing your energy dollar.

 $3 per Energy Star LED bulb 2017